modifyhq/security-content-example/README.md

 ## Registers

 Tabular data are a key part of your ISMS.
 You'll need tables of risks, assets, mappings to standards, suppliers... the list is long.

+The example here contains a sub-set of requirements from ISO27001, which are mapped to the example docs provided.

 ## Traceability